akka/akka/akka-docs/src/main/paradox/persistence.md

 to provide a proper benchmarking environment it can be used to get a rough feel about your journal's performance in the most typical scenarios.

-In order to include the `SnapshotStore` TCK tests in your test suite simply extend the `SnapshotStoreSpec`:
+In order to include the `SnapshotStore` TCK tests in your test suite extend the `SnapshotStoreSpec`:

 Scala
 :  @@snip [PersistencePluginDocSpec.scala]($code$/scala/docs/persistence/PersistencePluginDocSpec.scala) { #snapshot-store-tck-scala }